xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 const bottom_ques_counter = document.querySelector("footer .total_que");
 ```

-1. Get HTML elements by querying a specific CSS selector in the document
+1. Get HTML elements by querying a specific CSS selector in the document.

 ```
 // if startQuiz button clicked